silversunseven/Ansible/README.md

 # Ansible

 ## 1. Commission 4 VM's
-The instructions here are primarily for the Ubuntu OS.
+The instructions here are primarily for using you mac as a control host and the managed servers as Ubuntu hosts.
 Commision 4 VM's over at your cloud provider.
 I used https://cloud.digitalocean.com.
 Be sure to add your public key to all the servers and call them: